 Cyclic down-hole grade patterns are evident in some of the RC holes at Grassy Mountain.
 These cycles consist of high gold grades (relative to adjacent samples) every fourth five-foot samples drilled with the same 20-foot drill rod.
 In a classic case, the first sample of the drill rod will have the highest grade, while the following three samples will gradually decrease in grade.
 This 'decay' pattern in grade is caused by the accumulation of mineralized material (derived from some level higher in the hole than the drill bit) at the bottom of the hole as the drilling pauses and a new drill rod is added to the drill string.
-When drilling resumes, the first sample has the greatest amount of contamination, and the successive samples are gradually 'cleaner' as the accumulated contamination is removed and the continuing contamination experienced during the drilling barren or very weakly mineralized rock.
+When drilling resumes, the first sample has the greatest amount of contamination, and the successive samples are gradually 'cleaner' as the accumulated contamination is removed and the continuing contamination experienced during the drilling is overwhelmed by the material being drilled.
+This decay pattern is usually possible to detect only while drilling barren or very weakly mineralized rock.
 Even in cases where this cyclic gold contamination is of such low grade as to have minimal impact on resource estimation, its presence suggests that similar, and possibly more serious, contamination may have occurred higher in the hole within mineralization, where the contamination can be impossible to recognize.